Broveku/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+closure is the way we tell what variables we have access too and is the idea that the child function can reach up into its parent function and pull down from it.

 2. Study the following code, then answer the questions below.

 ```js